 Reduce Medical School Subsidies

 Government and healthcare authorities should reduce the subsidies to encourage medical schools to become more efficient.
-The reduction in subsidies by the government would help institutes cut down the cost of medical degrees which would result in more enrolled students, new teaching methods, more advanced faculty, innovative curriculum, and better use of the medical students’ time and energy (Feldstein, 2015).
-The requirement can be met by reducing the cost of the medical degree and shortening the time which is required to complete it.
+The reduction in subsidies by the government would help institutes cut down the cost of medical degrees, resulting in more enrolled students, new teaching methods, more advanced faculty, innovative curricula, and better use of the medical students’ time and energy (Feldstein, 2015).
+The requirement can be met by reducing the cost of the medical degree and shortening the time required to complete it.

 Monitor Physician Practice Patterns

-The medical education market should emphasize quality outcomes by examining physicians and monitoring their practice behaviors which is an effective way to protect the people who often visit hospitals when become sick against incompetent physicians.
-To achieve transparency and accountability in the healthcare sector, regular inspection of the medical institutes should be conducted in connection with the care provided (Feldstein, 2015).
+The medical education market should emphasize quality outcomes by examining physicians and monitoring their practice behaviours, which is an effective way to protect the people who often visit hospitals when they become sick against incompetent physicians.
+To achieve transparency and accountability in the healthcare sector, regular inspections of the medical institutes should be conducted in connection with the care provided (Feldstein, 2015).

 Conclusion

-In conclusion, every year, hundreds of medical school applicants face rejection and are forced to turn away their desire of getting into medical college, and subsequently, they are compelled to reconsider their career paths.
-However, prior research can help people understand the art of getting into medical schools.
+In conclusion, every year, hundreds of medical school applicants face rejection and are forced to turn away their desire to get into medical college, and subsequently, they are compelled to reconsider their career paths.
+However, prior research can help people understand the art of getting into medical school.
 Moreover, government and medical education institutions should propose new reforms so that this market can effectively be concerned with the efficiency and quality outcomes responding to the increased students’ demand for medical education spaces.

 References